With so many things to do and see in Spain‘s capital, planning a trip of 2 days in Madrid can be challenging.

-Recommended food: I loved the croquettes stand because they had vegetarian options.
+Recommended food: I loved the croquette stand because they had vegetarian options.
 With a beer on the side, it was a nice quick lunch.

 DESSERT – CHURROS CON CHOCOLATE AT CHOCOLATERIA SAN GINES

-I’m always a bit suspicious when it comes to the most famous places to eat in a particular destination.
-Most of the times they just don’t live up to the expectations.
+I’m always a bit suspicious when it comes to the most famous places to eat at a particular destination because most of the time they just don’t live up to the expectations.

 PLAZA MAYOR AND LA LATINA NEIGHBORHOOD

-Plaza Mayor is one of the most famous squares in Madrid.
-It houses a statue of King Felipe the 3rd as well as many restaurants and cafes.
-From Plaza Mayor, you can continue and explore the entire neighborhood, La Latina.
+Plaza Mayor is one of the most stunning squares in Europe and a famous square in Madrid.
+It houses some beautifully painted buildings, a statue of King Felipe the 3rd, and many restaurants and cafes.

-It showcases the traditional side of Madrid, and you can wander through its beautiful streets and squares (this is just a taste of La Latina neighborhood, so feel free to explore it some more):
+It showcases the traditional side of Madrid, and you can wander through its charming old-town streets and squares (this is just a taste of the La Latina neighborhood, so feel free to explore it some more):

 - Cava Baja and Cava Alta Streets

 - Plaza Paja and the Garden of the Prince of Anglona

 - Plaza de los Carros